 Sustainable development goals

 We are a signatory to the Australian water industry’s commitment to support the Sustainable Development Goals of the United Nations General Assembly, and a participant of the United Nations Global Compact, the world’s largest corporate sustainability initiative.

-Here are four programs of how we’re putting that commitment into action:
+Here are 4 examples of how we’re putting that commitment into action: